Patchouli: History, Earthy Scent, and the Iconic Ingredient of Cult Perfumes

 In aromatherapy, patchouli is valued for its therapeutic benefits:

-• Anti-inflammatory and digestive (infusions for intestinal discomfort)
+• Anti-inflammatory and digestive.

-• Vein tonic (relieves heavy legs)
+• Vein tonic (relieves heavy legs).

-• Antifungal and antiseptic (treats skin issues, wounds, hemorrhoids)
+• Antifungal and antiseptic (treats skin issues).

-• Natural sedative (soothes stress, insomnia, headaches)
+• Natural sedative (soothes stress, insomnia).

 Thanks to its complex, sensual, and charismatic character, patchouli continues to play a key role in both perfumery and herbal medicine.